DigitalGrinnell/PortAuthority/README.md

 - Lumogon (https://lumogon.com/) is used to inventory the environment as needed.

-- Atom is used for much of the editing and its _remote-sync_ package (defined in _.remote-sync.json_) is employed to sync modifications between my MacBook Air (DEV) and PROD.
+- Atom is used for much of the editing and its _remote-sync_ package (defined in a _.remote-sync.json_ file) is employed to sync modifications between my DEV and PROD.

 ## Portainer